 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.

-- March 10, 2021 – Apprenticeship descriptions are posted on the SHARE Virtual Summer Apprenticeship program website and applications open to students
+Summer 2023 apprenticeship descriptions will be posted on the SHARE Virtual Summer Apprenticeship program website and applications will open to students in early March 2023.

 There is a standard set of application questions that all applicants will be required to answer.
-Click here to view an outline of the application questions.
+Click here to view an outline of the application questions (summer 2023 application outline coming soon).
 Faculty may also elect to add an additional question specific to their apprenticeship.
-If there are additional questions, they will be noted in the apprenticeship descriptions above.
+If there are additional questions, they will be noted in the apprenticeship descriptions.

 I’m minoring in a social sciences, humanities, or arts field, am I still eligible to apply?